Jamespaivasilva/fire_incident/README.md

 (2) Created IAM role to allow access into AWS.
 (3) Upload the Data into the Data Lake on AWS S3.
 (4) Download the dataset from AWS S3 using a Python script and load the data into the table.
-(5) Generated DWH model, creating a fact table and 3 dimensions Time,District and Battalian.
+(5) Generated a DWH model, create a fact table and 3 dimensions Time,District and Battalian.
-(7) Validated and test.
+(7) Validated.
-(8) Added 3 example reports to understand how to extract metrics from the model.
+(8) Added 4 example of metrics that can be extract from the model.